Evolution of cetaceans: Early evolution

 The molecular data are supported by the discovery of Pakicetus, the earliest archaeocete.
-The skeletons of Pakicetus show that whales did not derive directly from mesonychids.
-Instead, they are artiodactyls that began to take to the water soon after artiodactyls split from mesonychids.
-Archaeocetes retained aspects of their mesonychid ancestry (such as the triangular teeth) which modern artiodactyls, and modern whales, have lost.
+The skeletons of Pakicetus show that whales did not derive directly from mesonychians.
+Instead, they are artiodactyls that began to take to the water soon after artiodactyls split from mesonychians.
+Archaeocetes retained aspects of their mesonychian ancestry (such as the triangular teeth) which modern artiodactyls, and modern whales, have lost.
 The earliest ancestors of all hoofed mammals were probably at least partly carnivorous or scavengers, and today's artiodactyls and perissodactyls became herbivores later in their evolution.
 Whales, however, retained their carnivorous diet because prey was more available and they needed higher caloric content in order to live as marine endotherms (warm-blooded).
-Mesonychids also became specialized carnivores, but this was likely a disadvantage because large prey was uncommon.
+Mesonychians also became specialized carnivores, but this was likely a disadvantage because large prey was uncommon.
 This may be why they were out-competed by better-adapted animals like the hyaenodontids and later Carnivora.

-Indohyus
+Raoellidae

-Indohyus was a small chevrotain-like animal that lived about 48 million years ago in what is now Kashmir.
-It belongs to the artiodactyl family Raoellidae, which is believed to be the closest sister group of Cetacea.
-Indohyus is identified as an artiodactyl because it has two trochlea hinges, a trait unique to artiodactyls.
-Approximately the size of a raccoon or domestic cat, this omnivorous creature shared some traits of modern whales, most notably the involucrum, a bone growth pattern which is the diagnostic characteristic of any cetacean; this is not found in any other species.
-It also showed signs of adaptations to aquatic life, including dense limb bones that reduce buoyancy so that they could stay underwater, which are similar to the adaptations found in modern aquatic mammals such as the hippopotamus.
+Raoellidae (/reɪoʊˈɛlɪdeɪ/) is a family of extinct semiaquatic artiodactyls from the middle Eocene (about 48 million years ago) closely related to cetaceans.
+They are known primarily from northern India and Pakistan, although potential remains of the raoellid Khirtharia have been found in northern China.
+They are relatively small animals; on average, raoellids were the size of a red fox.
+However, Khirtharia major, at about twice the size of an average-sized raoellid, would have been approximately the size of a coyote.
+Meanwhile, the smallest raoellid, Metkatius, was roughly the size of a house cat.
+Raoellidae is of particular importance to the understanding of cetacean evolution due to representing a transitional form between fully-terrestrial artiodactyls and the semi-aquatic pakicetids.
+The raoellid that has been most thoroughly studied and most heavily contributed to the knowledge of Raoellidae is Indohyus.
+It showed signs of adaptations to aquatic life, including dense limb bones that reduce buoyancy so that they could stay underwater, which are similar to the adaptations found in modern aquatic mammals such as the hippopotamus.
 This suggests a similar survival strategy to the African chevrotain or water chevrotain which, when threatened by a bird of prey, dives into water and hides beneath the surface for up to four minutes.

-The first fossils of the Indohyus were unearthed by Indian geologist A. Ranga Rao.
-He discovered a few teeth and a jawbone amongst rocks that he had collected.
-After his death, his widow Leelavathi Rao donated the rocks to professor Hans Thewissen.
-His technician accidentally broke open a couple of the donated rocks and discovered additional Indohyus fossils.